 What happens to Directors Personal Guarantees in a CVA?

-A Company Voluntary Arrangement is a formal insolvency procedure.
+A CVA is a formal insolvency procedure.
 Once the Arrangement is in place any creditors protected by personal guarantees can call on these.
 In other words action can be started to recover the outstanding debt against any director who has given a personal guarantee.

 It may be possible to agree with the creditors not to pursue individual guarantors personally until the CVA is completed.
 Only at this time can the exact amount of any debt shortfall be established.